xunicatt/netband/README.md

 # netband
 inter[net] [band]width

 Command line interface for testing internet bandwidth using speedtest.net.
-A mainted fork of 'sivel/speedtest-cli'.
+A maintained fork of [speedtest-cli](https://github.com/sivel/speedtest-cli).
 All the feature of 'speedtest-cli' is available in 'netband' without the depreciation warnings.

 # Installation
 `pip install netband`